4gatepylon/ModelStitching_LookingForFunctionalSimilarityBetweenRepresentations/rumen/stitching/README.md

 # TODOs
 - Implement the above
 - checkValid should be renamed to something like assertRep and use asserts insofar as is possible so that we can optimize it away with the `-O` flag.
 Alternatively, we could just insert asserts everywhere.
 The easiest thing woudld be to create a function called `checkInternals` that returns a boolean (dummy) and that internally has a ton of asserts.
 You would use it by asserting it.
 That way we can `-O` it away.
 For this we should implement a `CheckInternals` superclass.
 Apprently multiple inheritance is supported (check https://pythonprogramminglanguage.com/multiple-inheritance/) so that may be the pattern we want to use.
+- prefix and suffix should be made to
+- we should have a dummy `Resnet` subclass that just wraps arbitrary modules so as to allow type annotations (type annotations accept all possible subclasses)
+- should probably set the `__all__` properly for all these classes